inesk99/projet_R/README.md

 First, you need to import a dataset.
 It can include numerical, categorial variables or both.
 We choose the one you want.
 In this example, the dataset "Breast Cancer" will be used.
 This dataset is included

 ```
-b_cancer = PackageRegLog::cancer
+cancer = PackageRegLog::cancer
 ```

-We can open the dataframe "b_cancer" to see the differents variables.
+We can open the dataframe "cancer" to see the differents variables.
 The dataset contains informations on women who have breast tumors and the variable "diagnosis" includes two modalities : M (malignant) or B (benign).
 It contains 569 observations and 33 variables : 30 of type "numeric", 1 of type "integer" : "ID" , 1 of type "factor" : "diagnosis" and 1 of type "logical" : "X".

 ## Splitting the dataset